La Diabla (Xavi song): Commercial performance

 "La Diabla" debuted at number 76 on the Billboard Hot 100 on the issue dated December 30, 2023, rising to number 62 one week later.
 Weeks later, the song reached its peak of number 20 in its sixth week on the chart, on the issue dated February 3, 2024.
 The song also peaked at number 3 on the Billboard Global 200 and number 2 on the Billboard Global Excl.
 US chart.
 In the US Hot Latin Songs chart, the song debuted at number 30 in the week ending on 16 December 2023, and would top the chart two weeks later, dethroning "Monaco" by Bad Bunny.
 "La Diabla" would also reach the top five in several countries' charts.

 In the Mexico Songs chart, the song debuted at number 22, eventually topping the chart in the week ending on December 30, 2023.
-The song stayed atop the chart for thirteen consecutive weeks, becoming the longest running solo number-one hit and tying with "Lady Gaga" by Peso Pluma, Gabito Ballesteros and Junior H for the song with the most cumulatives weeks at number-one.
+The song stayed atop the chart for thirteen consecutive weeks, becoming the longest running solo number-one hit and tying with "Lady Gaga" by Peso Pluma, Gabito Ballesteros and Junior H for the song with the most cumulative weeks at number-one.